Medical Malpractice Attorneys in Miami and West Palm Beach, FL

 Our experienced medical malpractice lawyers understand the complex and evolving Florida medical malpractice law.
 We also retain nationally renowned experts in fields of medicine.
 We will help you get compensation for your pain and suffering; compensation for medical bills; help you find medical treatment; help you recover lost, present, and future job income; and help you deal with the insurance company.
 We can also file a wrongful death claim if someone you love was killed in an accident due to medical negligence.
 It is important to use all of the resources that are available to you to pursue your claim if you are a victim; consider that the insurance company keeps lawyers on retainer specifically for the purposes of defending itself against claims, whether frivolous or rightful.
 Shouldn’t you take a similar precaution when you’re pursuing your own claim?

 While every case is different, and there is no way to guarantee an outcome, it’s a good idea to know the success rate of any medical malpractice attorney you decide to work with.
-We’ve had several notable successes in the field of medical malpractice claims, including a victory earlier this year for a client who received additional damages on appeal for failure to diagnose breast cancer.
+We’ve had several notable successes in the field of medical malpractice claims, including a victory early in 2019 for a client who received additional damages on appeal for failure to diagnose breast cancer.
 Our client, Estrella Estrada, received a routine mammogram in 2007; the radiologist failed to report microcalcifications that are indicative of early-stage breast cancer, and by 2010, Estrada had developed stage-three breast cancer, requiring extensive treatments.
 Because of the fact that Ms. Estrada’s condition could recur—and if it did, would prove fatal—an appeals court awarded more than the original damage award of $1,000,000 after considerable hard work by our medical malpractice attorneys.
 Another notable case that we have worked on came to a settlement of $750,000 before trial after the plaintiff we worked with overdosed tragically on a toxic combination of prescription medication and alcohol.
 The suit was against the pharmacy responsible for continuing to fill prescriptions without appropriate monitoring.

 What Is The Standard Of Care?